Peatland: Greenhouse gases and fires

 With a warming climate, these burnings are expected to increase in intensity and number.
 This is a result of a dry climate together with an extensive rice farming project, called the Mega Rice Project, started in the 1990s, which converted 1 Mha of peatlands to rice paddies.
 Forest and land was cleared by burning and 4000 km of channels drained the area.
 Drought and acidification of the lands led to bad harvest and the project was abandoned in 1999.
 Similar projects in China have led to immense loss of tropical marshes and fens due to rice production.

 Drainage, which also increases the risk of burning, can cause additional emissions of CO_{2} by 30–100 t/ha/year if the water table is lowered by only 1 m.
 The draining of peatlands is likely the most important and long-lasting threat to peatlands globally, but is especially prevalent in the tropics.

 Peatlands release the greenhouse gas methane which has strong global warming potential.
 However, subtropical wetlands have shown high CO_{2} binding per mol of released methane, which is a function that counteracts global warming.
 Tropical peatlands are suggested to contain about 100 Gt carbon, corresponding to more than 50% of the carbon present as CO_{2} in the atmosphere.
 Accumulation rates of carbon during the last millennium were close to 40 g C/m^{2}/yr.

 Northern peatlands

 Wooded bog in Lahemaa National Park, Estonia.
 65% of mires in Estonia have been strongly affected or damaged by human activity in recent years.

 Northern peatlands are associated with boreal and subarctic climates.
 Northern peatlands were mostly built up during the Holocene after the retreat of Pleistocene glaciers, but in contrast tropical peatlands are much older.
-Total northern peat carbon stocks are estimated to be 1055 Gt of carbon.
+Total northern peat carbon stocks are estimated to be 1055 Gt C.

 Of all northern circumpolar countries, Russia has the largest area of peatlands, and contains the largest peatland in the world, The Great Vasyugan Mire.
 Nakaikemi Wetland in southwest Honshu, Japan is more than 50,000 years old and has a depth of 45 m.
 The Philippi Peatland in Greece has probably one of the deepest peat layers with a depth of 190 m.